-Determination of amount of amorphous compound(s)

-Elemental composition of amorphous phase is not similar to crystalline compounds

-No 'empty sample holder' diffraction pattern is available
+Most suitable for Determination of amount of amorphous compound(s) Difficulties may arise in case of Elemental composition of amorphous phase is not similar to crystalline compounds Cannot be applied if No 'empty sample holder' diffraction pattern is available

 This analysis requires that an additional "empty sample holder" diffraction pattern is available that has been recorded using the same experimental conditions as the sample's pattern.
 This additional pattern is used to subtract the background contribution caused by the instrument from the one of the sample.